 The Pont d’Avignon, the famous broken Roman bridge, is another important landmark.
 Rather than walking on it (which isn’t really necessary, especially if you’re only in Avignon for the day), you can enjoy lovely views of it from the Rocher des Doms park.

 In the town, you may stroll through Avignon’s cobblestone streets, stopping at Les Halles market to stock up for a picnic lunch (open in the morning from Tuesday-Sunday).
-Alternatively, enjoy lunch at L'Épicerie de Ginette, which offers open sandwiches, soups and homemade cakes.
-A few doors down, we love the ice cream at La Princiere.
+Alternatively, enjoy lunch at a local restaurant (we will share our favorites with you when you book with us).
+We also know an excellent ice cream café!

-Drive up to Villeneuve-lès-Avignon and park at the medieval Tour Phillippe le Bel, before climbing 124 steps to the top.
+Drive up to Villeneuve-lès-Avignon and climb 124 steps to the top.
 It offers 360° views over the rooftops of Villeneuve-les-Avignon, the Rhône river, Palais des Papes and the Pont d'Avignon.

 By now you will have worked up an appetite!
 If you book a tour with us, we’ll share our favorite local bistrot for a delicious meal!